 Gulasz po węgiersku - Przepis.
 Easy Pitcher Cocktail Recipe: Strawberry Basil Margaritas.
 Previous image Next image I love throwing parties.

-The perfect breakfast recipe or snack idea!
+The perfect breakfast or snack!
 I had this whole spiel ready about how real men do, in fact, eat quiche, as demonstrated by Ben who housed nearly a dozen Mini Ham and Cheese Quinoa Cups that resemble wee baby quiche for dinner, but then I remembered that quiche have crust and Mini Ham and Cheese Quinoa Cups do not, so in reality they’re more like mini frittatas and well, all was tragically lost.
 Ok, let me explain.
 First of all, Mini Ham and Cheese Quinoa Cups might be my new favorite thing on the planet.
 I may or may not have squealed with delight when they came out of the oven.
-They’re basically mini frittatas containing eggs, egg whites, cooked quinoa, shredded zucchini, cheddar cheese, and diced ham, but I can’t name ‘em Mini Ham and Cheese Frittatas because Ben won’t knowingly eat frittatas.
+They’re basically mini frittatas containing eggs, egg whites, cooked quinoa, shredded zucchini, cheddar cheese, and diced ham, but I couldn’t name them Mini Ham and Cheese Frittatas because Ben won’t knowingly eat frittatas.
+Are you still reading?